 • TO USE WHEEL (see instructions that follow).

 1. Explain that throughout history when people have been righteous, Heavenly has blessed them with prosperity.
-Unfortunately, this prosperity can lead to pride and wickedness and sometimes complete destruction.
+Unfortunately, this prosperity can lead to pride and then to wickedness, and sometimes suffering or destruction.

 2. The Jaredites became proud and rejected the prophets.
 Turn the wheel arrow to “Pride,” “Wickedness,” and “Suffering and Destruction.”
 If the Jaredites had humbled themselves and repented before they were destroyed, they could have returned to enjoying the blessings of righteous living.
 Turn the arrow to “Humility” and “Repent.”